 Places to moor:

 Agios Yeoryios - This islet is located on the NW tip of the island.
-It provides excellent shelter from the meltemi.
-There is a small quay to moor onto or a the head of the bay.
+It provides excellent shelter from the Meltemi.
+There is a small quay to moor onto at the head of the bay.
 There are a couple of tavernas for eating out.

 Day 5 - Ios